StellarSand/privacy-settings/Privacy Settings/MacOS-Sequoia.md

 - Personalized Ads: Off

 #### Security
-- Allow applications from: App Store (Malware can still be hosted on the App Store & denying other sources may heavily restrict software you can run.
-Enable this feature only if you don't trust other sources for installing applications.)
+- Allow applications from: App Store
+  > :information_source: **NOTE**: Malware can still be hosted on the App Store & denying other sources may heavily restrict software you can run.
+Enable this feature only if you don't trust other sources for installing applications.
 - Allow accessories to connect: Ask Every Time
 - FileVault: On
 - Lockdown Mode: On